Squirrels at the Feeder

 The Mayan civilization is one of the earliest to have developed a mythology surrounding bats.
 Camazotz, also known as the “Death Bat God”, was a figurative idol that was expressed throughout Mayan artwork and culture dating back as far as 2,000 BC.
 So, we know that even the Mayans had developed a less-than-stellar opinion of bats, going so far as to associate them with death.

 When we examine the behavior of most bat species, it’s not surprising that early humans developed such an off-putting opinion about them.
-Bats prefer to live in the shadows or the dark, they swoop down from the skies during times when we cannot see them well, and they’re nowhere to be found in the daylight hours, unless of course you wander into a cavern and find a colony of them roosting on the ceiling.
+Bats prefer to live in the shadows or the dark, they swoop down from the skies during times when we cannot see them well, and they’re nowhere to be found in the daylight hours, unless of course you wander into a cavern and find a bat colony roosting on the ceiling.

-However, not all mythology surrounding bats is necessarily negative.
-For example, the Evaki Goddess of ancient Native American folklore is often depicted as a bat and is associated with sleep and dreams.
+For example, the Evaki Goddess of ancient Native American folklore is often depicted as a bat and is associated with sleep and dreams (source).
 According to this myth, Evaki is responsible for taking the sun out of a jar every morning and putting it back every evening, contributing to the routine operation of the cosmos.
 Even still, Evaki is shrouded in a dark, night-ish aura that smacks of disguise and elusivity.

 Being bitten by a bat is something that people fear but it is not something they should be worried about.
 While bats do bite humans it is almost always in self defense.

 It is hard to put an exact number on how many people get bitten by bats but some numbers from the city of Philadelphia helps put things in perspective.
-Over a period of five years the city had about 500 reports of bat bites compared to 6,900 reports of bites from cats and dogs.
+Over a period of five years the city had about 500 reports of bat bites compared to 6,900 reports of bites from cats and dogs (source).

 The most common way people get bitten by a bat is when they try to catch a bat by grabbing it in their hands.
 This typically happens when a bat gets trapped inside a house and a clumsy homeowner tries to handle the situation.
 Other instances of bites occur when people are handling or trying to release a sick bat they found on the ground.

 Bats will not actively seek you out to bite you.
 Most bats eat small flying insects or fruits and seeds and do not see humans as edible food sources.
+The best prevention for bites is to leave bats alone.

-Disease
+Bat Disease

 On the other hand, in that ten year period there were only 19 cases of rabies in the United States.
 Put another way, there are about two cases of rabies from bats per year.
-Here is a look at all of the reported rabies cases in the United States that occurred as a result from contact with bats between 1951 and 2015 along with the method of exposure.

 Bats can carry other diseases than rabies.
 Regardless of what disease people are concerned about the overarching guidance is the same: